 - Never use only color to convey meaning.
 If you want to show how concepts and objects relate to each other use a combination of size, color, and text labels.

 - Ensure there is a strong contrast between the text and background colors used in your course materials.
-(See Editing course offering properties, for more information on setting course colors.)
+(See Editing course colors for more information on setting course colors.)

 - Use relative font sizes and make sure the text and page layout adjusts when font sizes are changed.
 Users should not have to scroll horizontally.